This tutorial will help you integrate Flexmonster with the React Native framework. It is based on the React Native: Getting Started guide.

 You can subscribe to events in two ways:

-To subscribe to events via props, just define the needed event as a FlexmonsterReactNative.Pivot
+To subscribe to events via props, simply define the needed event as a FlexmonsterReactNative.Pivot

 prop and assign an event handler to it: